Historical Apoplexy · State Legislative Adaptations · Michigan

 prioritizing neighborhoods identified as food deserts by the

-USDA Food Access Research Atlas — because Detroit has been a
+USDA Food Access Research Atlas, because Detroit has been a

 food desert for decades, with entire neighborhoods lacking a

-grocery store within miles, while General Motors reports record
+grocery store within miles, while General Motors reports

-profits from plants in other countries;
+record profits from plants in other countries;

-than sacrifice them for budget line items;
+residents rather than sacrifice them for budget line items;

 (3) One (1) center in the Grand Rapids metropolitan area;